 Pro tip: If your SD card seems to have undergone damage, you should use the Byte-to-Byte backup option on Disk Drill to create an image of the SD card.
 Doing this will allow you to scan the contents of the card without putting the card itself through any intense activity.

-Once the scan is complete, you can select the Photos option from the left sidebar to filter the scan’s results by file type.
-If you’re looking for a specific file extension, such as PNG, you can search for *.png using the search bar at the top.
+Once the scan is complete, you can click on Review found items and select the Pictures option from the left sidebar to filter the scan’s results by file type.
+If you’re looking for a specific file extension, such as PNG, you can either expand the Pictures tab by clicking on it or search for *.png using the search bar at the top.

 Select the photos you want to recover by checking the box next to them and click on the Recover button.

 You’ll need to select a recovery location.
 Make sure to not to select the source drive as the recovery location to avoid overwriting.
-Once you’ve selected a location, click OK.
+Once you’ve selected a location, click Next.

 Option B: SanDisk RescuePro®